kgarchie/tor_selenium/README.md

 run the file using `python tor_tests.py`

-i've just given you power beyond your imagination **With great power comes great responsibility**
+i've just given you power beyond your imagination **With great power comes great responsibility** seriously tho use it wisely, I won't be responsible if you end up in prison

 for errors i'll be happy to help just leave a comment